Washington-University/HCPpipelines/ICAFIX/README.md

 # Supplemental instructions for installing fix

-Some effort (trial and error) is required to install the versions of R packages specified on the [FIX User Guide] page, so below are instructions obtained from working installations of fix:
+Some effort (trial and error) is required to install the versions of R packages specified on the [FIX User Guide] page, so below are instructions obtained from working installations of fix.
+Note that [FIX]'s minimum supported version of R is 3.3.0.

 ### Ubuntu 14.04

 ```bash
 #superuser permissions are required for all steps as written, you can use "sudo -s" to obtain a root-privileged shell

 #cran includes packages of R for ubuntu (and other linux distros) which are in sync with cran
 #this repo should install a 3.4.x version - 3.5.x doesn't seem to be able to install the specified package versions
 echo deb http://cloud.r-project.org/bin/linux/ubuntu trusty/ >> /etc/apt/sources.list